wcheek/cdk-url-shortener/README.md

 # Simple AWS URL Shortener

-"Design a URL shortener" is a frequently mentioned example of a system design interview question for software engineering jobs.
-So I decided to ask, how hard is it to actually build one?
+"Design a URL shortener" is a pretty common example of a system design interview question for software engineering jobs.
+So I decided to ask, how hard is it to actually build one using "infrastructure as code"?

+## What's infrastructure as code and why do I care?

+Here's the idea.
+If we were actually going to make a URL shortening service to be used by millions of people, we would want to have servers, databases, and CDNs that could easily scale to the number of users, and that could be deployed in multiple regions.
+So in other words, we'd want to use a cloud computing platform - like AWS, Azure, or GCP.

+But it turns out assembling cloud services requires a lot of setup and configuration.
+The AWS console, for example, has hundreds of menus and options available.
+And choices aside, there is a lot of effort required in manually connecting components together and setting up permissions.
+Thus, **infrastructure as code (IaC) lets you define and deploy your cloud infrastructure just by writing code.** The CDK is Amazon's main tool for doing this with AWS.

+## So how hard is it?

-Turns out with AWS CDK, it's pretty easy, since you can define all of the infrastructure as code - a strategy known as IaC.
-That is, if you just set up an AWS account (free tier should be enough) and run `cdk deploy`, you can have all of the AWS resources and endpoints up and running (and automatically scaling, since it's AWS).
+It turns out by installing a few command-line tools, setting up an AWS account (the free tier should be enough), and running `cdk deploy`, you can have all of the AWS resources and endpoints for a bare bones URL shortening service up and running in a few minutes!
+(And fortunately for me, it was only about 200 lines of code).
 Once deployed, this URL shortener lets you:

-* create URLs by calling `/create?url=http://www.example.com`
+* create URLs by calling `/create?url=http://www.example.com`, and
 * visit URLs by calling `/visit/XXXXX`

 The architecture consists of a AWS Gateway component, which proxy any REST API calls to two different AWS Lambda functions that can read and update from a DynamoDB table storing the URL mappings.

-I haven't added any of the complex backend pieces you might want in a complete service, like load balancers or caches, but those are left as an exercise for the reader.
-It should go without saying, but don't actually use this in production! :-)
+I haven't added some of the complex backend pieces you might want in a complete service, like load balancers or caches, but those are left as an exercise for the reader.
+It should go without saying, but don't actually use this in production!
+This was mostly just for fun. :-)

 ## Setup and useful commands

-I recommend going through the tutorial for CDK on <https://cdkworkshop.com/> - it introduces the concepts much better than I could.
+I recommend going through the tutorial for CDK on <https://cdkworkshop.com/> - it introduces the main concepts much better than I could.

 * `npm run build`   compile typescript to js
 * `npm run watch`   watch for changes and compile